mateolarreaferro/EP-353-MateoLarrea/PS7/README.md

 4. ProblemSet5.7.c

 ### Purpose:
-The purpose of this problem set was to understand how to work with arrays, strings, and command line arguments.
+The purpose of this problem set is divided in two parts: 1) Work with functions of stdlib.h in order to manage memory in C. 2) Work with advanced data types to make more complex data structures.
 ### Description:
-**Problem Set 6.1** consisted in asking the user for input of MIDI data to then create a function that contrains the value to a range of 0-127.
-This is achieved by using pointers  **Problem Set 6.2** consisted in using the user's input to initialize an array of size 8.
-This excercise was focused in passing pointers into functions and out.
-Finally, **Problem Set 6.3** consisted in inputing a string and then reverse the order of its elements into a new string using pointer arithmetic.
+**Problem Set 7.1** consisted in asking the user to input numbers that then would be averaged.
+The user could input any amount of numbers from 0 ~ 100.
+This problem set used malloc and realloc to change the size of the array taking into account the amount of numbers that the user enters. **Problem Set 7.2** consisted in using the user's input to input a string to then copy it into a new one.Finally, **Problem Set 7.3** consisted in asking the user to input values that would then be stored in a structure named Note.

 ### Build and Run Commands: